 To get a Class M (Motorcycle) license, an individual must pass a basic motorcycle knowledge test and apply for a Class M learner's permit.
 The learner's permit allows the applicant to ride only between sunrise and sunset and, except for a rider licensed to operate another class of vehicle, only while under the instruction and supervision of an individual who holds a Class M license.
 Class M permit holders cannot carry any passengers other than an instructor properly licensed to operate a motorcycle.
 The permit is valid for 1 year.
-The cost of the permit is $10.00.
+The cost of the permit is currently $12.00.

 If you are under 18, you must have your permit for at least 6 months and have 65 hours of supervised riding before taking your skills test.
 In addition, you must take and successfully complete a Pennsylvania Motorcycle Safety Program Basic Rider Course, which counts as 15 hours of supervised riding toward the 65-hour requirement, before you can receive your motorcycle license.

 Please note that you may reapply for a motorcycle learner's permit no more than three (3) times in a five (5) year period (four (4) total leaner's permits within the five (5) years).
 You must successfully pass the motorcycle knowledge test each time you apply for a learner's permit.